Exploring and visiting Burwick

 Old St Mary’s Church and the Listening Walk

 For those who don’t know about Burwick, it is in the south of South Ronaldsay.
-If you are biking or coming by car all you do is follow the A961.
+If you are biking or coming by car, all you do is follow the A961.
 The road ends at Burwick pier.
-As can be seen from the map above, it goes past the old church.
+As can be seen from the map below, it goes past the old church.
 If there is no space in the small car park just before the churchyard, there is plenty of space beyond the old farm by the pier.
 Walkers coming down the west coast will end up at the same place.

 Old St Mary’s Church, aka Lady Kirk (click for map), was probably established at this spot in the 11th century.
 However, the first record of it on a map dates from 1654.
 Before the opening of the Lady Kirk, there was a chapel (St Colm’s), a few hundred metres to the east, dating from the ninth century or earlier [for more on this, visit our page on local churches and chapels].